 - Peptic ulcer (painful sores in stomach lining)

-- Hiatal hernia, which occurs when the top of stomach pushes into lower chest after a meal.
+- Hiatal hernia, which occurs when the top of the stomach pushes into lower chest after a meal.

 - Pancreatitis, which causes pain in lower chest

-- Gallbladder issues, or pain in the lower right chest region or upper side of abdomen, especially after a fatty meal.
+- Gallbladder issues, or pain in the lower right chest region or upper side of the abdomen, especially after a fatty meal.

-Bone, muscle or nerve problems: Pain from rib fracture may worsen upon coughing or deep breathing, or hard coughing can injure or inflame tendons or muscles between ribs, or chest pain may occur due to shingles caused by the varicella zoster virus.
+Bone, muscle or nerve problems: Pain from rib fracture may worsen upon coughing or deep breathing, or hard coughing can injure or inflame tendons or muscles between ribs, or chest pain may occur due to shingles caused by the varicella-zoster virus.

 Do not ignore chest pain

 Chest pain should not be ignored or shrugged off till tomorrow.
-Any discomfort in chest accompanied by pain in left arm, upper back or jaw, faint feeling, nausea, or cold sweat must be treated as emergency.
+Any discomfort in chest accompanied by pain in left arm, upper back or jaw, faint feeling, nausea, or cold sweat must be treated as an emergency.
 It is common to ignore a possible heart attack chest pain with the following reasons: